aloksharma1993/techfest-ml-tutorial/physionet/tutorial.md

 The outcome field is `In-hospital_death`.
 1 means the patient died in the hospital.
 0 means the patient survived.

 Let's separate the features from the outcome.
-We'll be using scikit-learn's machine learning tools in this tutorial and numpy is a useful library for ??
+We'll be using scikit-learn's machine learning tools in this tutorial and numpy is a useful library for scientific computing.

     import numpy
     features = numpy.array([f[0:-1] for f in data])